ds4se/admin/invite.md

 When          | What
 ------------- | -------------------------------
- Apr 30, 2015 |         Invitations issued (and accepted) to write each chapter to 40+ authors June 30, 2015 |     Chapters submitted.
-Commence peer review of chapters (by other chapter authors) July 31, 2015 |     First round reviews completed and sent back to authors Sept 15, 2015 |        Revised chapters received, optional second peer review Sept 30, 2015 |   Second round reviews completed and sent back to author Oct 21, 2015  | Final chapters sent to Morgan Kaufman
+July 30, 2015 |     Chapters submitted.
+Commence peer review of chapters (by other chapter authors) Sept 15, 2015 |     First round reviews completed and sent back to authors Oct 15, 2015 |        Revised chapters received, optional second peer review Oct 31, 2015 |   Second round reviews completed and sent back to author Nov 15, 2015  | Final chapters sent to Morgan Kaufman